jonaspiela/gatsby-plugin-plausible/README.md

 ### Gatsby Recipe

-This will install `gatsby-plugin-plausible` and add a sample configuration.
+This will install `@dnwjn/gatsby-plugin-plausible` and add a sample configuration.

 1. Upgrade gatsby-cli and gatsby to the latest version: